-The three main settings you should take into account when exposing a photograph are the aperture, shutter speed, and ISO.
+The three main settings you should consider when exposing a photograph are the aperture, shutter speed, and ISO.
 These are commonly referred to as the “exposure triangle,” as one must achieve a balance between all three factors to achieve a well-exposed image.
-Today we will be talking about what is ISO, what it stands for, its effects, and how you can use it to your advantage to take the best pictures possible.
+Today we will be talking about what ISO is, what it stands for, its effects, and how you can use it to your advantage to take the best pictures possible.

-The word ISO comes from the abbreviation used for the International Organization for Standardization.
-The founders of this organization chose the term “ISO” to abbreviate its name (rather than an acronym like IOS) inspired by the Greek word “isos,” meaning “equal.”
+The word ISO comes from the abbreviation used by the International Organization for Standardization.
+The founders chose the term to abbreviate its name (rather than an acronym like IOS) inspired by the Greek word “isos,” meaning “equal.”

-The organization sets and maintains a variety of industrial and commercial standards, including for photography.
-Previous camera standards ASA and DIN were combined to create the standard in 1974.
-At its origins, ISO was a rating for the light sensitivity of photographic film (ISO 100, 200, 400, etc).
-The higher the ISO rating, the more sensitive the film was.
+The organization sets and maintains various industrial and commercial standards, and the photography market is one of them.
+Previous camera standards ASA and DIN were combined to create the ISO standard in 1974.
+At its origins, ISO was a rating for the light sensitivity of photographic film (ISO 100, 200, 400, etc.).
+The higher the rating, the more sensitive the film was.

 In photography, ISO relates to a sensor’s (or film’s) sensitivity to light.
-A lower ISO setting makes the sensor less sensitive to light, meaning it either needs more illumination or a longer shutter speed to properly expose an image.
-Increasing the the setting makes your sensor more sensitive to light, allowing you to shoot in darker environments, with tighter apertures, and/or using faster shutter speeds.
+A lower ISO setting makes the sensor less sensitive to light, meaning it either needs more illumination or a longer shutter speed to expose an image properly.
+Increasing the setting makes your sensor more sensitive to light, allowing you to shoot in darker environments, with tighter apertures, and/or using faster shutter speeds.

 How is it measured?